 The size of your pond will largely depend on the size of your garden, even a small pond is a beneficial addition both to wildlife and to your garden's aesthetics.

-However, regardless of the size, 'it is important that you ensure that almost all pond slopes are shallow, less than 1:5 (12°) and preferably less than 1:20 (3°),’ continues Dr Jeremy Biggs.
-By ensuring that the sides are at gentle angles will ensure that any animals that accidentally find themselves in the pond are able to escape.
+However, regardless of the size, 'it is important that you ensure that almost all pond slopes are shallow, less than 1:5 (12°) and preferably less than 1:20 (3°),’ continues Dr. Jeremy Biggs.
+Opting for sides at gentle angles will ensure that any animals that accidentally find themselves in the pond can escape.

 How to fill a pond?

-For all ponds, filling with the correct water is vital.
-The best option is rainwater as it has a pH level that will support the largest range of plants and wildlife.
-Start collecting rainwater in waterbuts before you begin to build your pond.
+For all ponds, filling them with the correct water is vital.
+The best option is rainwater, which has a pH level supporting the most extensive range of plants and wildlife.
+Start collecting rainwater in water butts before you begin to build your pond.
 You can then use this to fill your pond quickly and efficiently.

 How to build a pond that is safe

 With any sunken pond, safety is key, especially if you have children or pets.